 Five members of the team were named to the inaugural All-SSC team, including senior and First Team honoree Christina Minneci - a member of the program's first four-year graduating class, who graduated as the program's all-time leader in points (121) and goals (87).
 Four other Saint Leo athletes - junior Allie Sheftall, sophomore Kelsey Burns, and newcomers Abbie Ross and Amanda Coppolo - all received the nod as Second Team All-SSC selections.

 In the program's second year of competition, Graham led the Lions to their first winning record in program history.
 The 2013 season saw the team finish with a record of 8-7, including a home record of 6-3.
-In addition, Graham's team had an excellent finish to the season, winning 5 of the last 7 games.
+Also, Graham's team had an excellent finish to the season, winning 5 of the last seven games.
 The team set program records in goals scored (133), assists (50), man-up goals (9), and man-down goals (4).
-Her team featured six double digit goal scorers, including lead goal scorer Joanna Chadwick with 24 goals.
-Graham’s squad also consisted of eight double digit point scorers, including senior Stephanie Marran, with a team-leading 37.
-The 2013 squad featured five Division II All-Independent Honorees for their performance on the field.
+Her team featured six double-digit goal scorers, including leading goal scorer Joanna Chadwick with 24 goals.
+Graham’s squad also consisted of eight double-digit point scorers, including senior Stephanie Marran, with a team-leading 37.
+The 2013 team featured five Division II All-Independent Honorees for their performance on the field.

-In her initial season leading the Green and Gold, Graham guided her squad to a 5-9 record.
-Scoring her first-ever victory over against Catawba (19-2), Graham’s team also spouted-off a season-high three game winning streak during the middle portion of the year.
-In total, her team scored 136 goals, averaging nearly 10 goals per game.
+In her first season leading the Green and Gold, Graham guided her squad to a 5-9 record.
+Scoring her first-ever victory over against Catawba (19-2), Graham’s team also spouted off a season-high three-game winning streak during the middle portion of the year.
+In total, her team scored 136 goals, averaging nearly ten goals per game.
 Her team featured four double-digit goal scorers, including a team-high 45 by Stephanie Marran.
 Additionally, the team sported three President’s Club honorees, two Division II Athletic Directors Academic Achievement Award winners, and six Sunshine State Conference Commissioner’s Honor Roll selectees.
 Graham’s team also produced in the community as each student-athlete volunteered 20 hours of community service apiece.